 Within the NCLL, James Madison boasts a Division I 2015 preaseason #3 ranking among such heavyweight lacrosse names as Navy, Penn State, and Cornell.
 The Blue Ridge Conference includes the club teams of two ACC powers, Virginia and Duke, along with Virginia Tech and JMU.
 Last year the Dukes finished the season at 11-2.

 James Madison has no formal coaches but are led instead by an elected executive board.
 In addition to Humphreys as President rounding out the board are members Patrick Ferrell (Vice President), John Jurgaitis (Treasurer) and Jon Hurst (Secretary).
 That group collectively plans the team’s practices, organizes the schedule, and makes final roster decisions.
 The team hosts tryouts in both the fall and spring semesters, typically two weeks after school starts to allow for the students to settle into their schedules.
 In the spring practices are from 5-7 PM Monday through Thursday.

 The Dukes’ fall season mainly consists of tournaments and team-building activities.
 Humphreys is accomplished off the field as well as on.
 The senior from Newport News is majoring in Exercise Science and Biology and is also an Operations Supervisor at JMU’s UREC recreational facility.

 The Dukes first games of 2015 will be part of a tournament at Towson University on the weekend of February 28.
-Leaders on the team include Humphreys on defense, junior goalie Patrick Farrell, senior Jordan Jurgaitis and junior Jon Hurst at midfield.
-On attack, Michael Garcia, Will Thompson and Taylor Wirth will figure heavily in the Dukes’ scoring.
+Leaders on the team include Humphreys on defense, junior goals Patrick Farrell, senior Jordan Jurgaitis and junior Jon Hurst at midfield.
+On attack, Michael Garcia, Will Thompson, and Taylor Wirth will figure heavily in the Dukes’ scoring.